- Biomedical Research, Center for

 - IP Commercialization & Economic Development

-- Research Capacity Building, Office of / ND EPSCoR
+- Research Capacity Building, Office for / ND EPSCoR

 - Research Development & Compliance